-Veterans’ Affairs New Zealand provides assistance for veterans of the New Zealand Armed Forces who have suffered an injury or disablement as a result of their service.
+Veterans’ Affairs New Zealand assists veterans of the New Zealand Armed Forces who have suffered an injury or disablement due to their service.
 If a veteran has an accepted war pension claim for hearing loss, Veterans’ Affairs New Zealand can provide funding for the following services:

 - hearing aids;

 - hearing aid battery allowance; and